Leveraging configuration interaction singles for qualitative descriptions of ground and excited states: state-averaging, linear-response, and spin-projection: Introduction

 It is also important to note that, despite these conceptual advances, orbital-optimization in CIS and ECIS is expected to pose significant numerical challenges just like MCSCF.
 The simultaneous optimization of orbitals and CI coefficients leads to strongly coupled, nonlinear equations, for which convergence is far from trivial.
 Conventional schemes based on (quasi-)Newton methods\cite{MCSCF_Newton1, MCSCF_Newton2} or DIIS (direct inversion of the iterative subspace)\cite{Pulay80,Pulay82} would often suffer from slow convergence, numerical instability, or convergence to saddle points, particularly when the initial trial states are far from convergence due to the presence of near-degeneracies or multiple competing solutions.
 Robust optimization algorithms are therefore essential for making these methods practically viable.
 One promising approach is the trust-region augmented Hessian (TRAH) method,\cite{Helmich-Paris21, Helmich-Paris22} which provides enhanced robustness against such instabilities and enables reliable convergence for both state-specific and state-averaged formulations.

 In this paper, we present a unified framework for state-specific and state-averaged orbital-optimized CIS and ECIS, including their linear-response extensions based on DCIS.
-We derive analytic gradients and Hessians of SACIS and SAECIS, formulate efficient and robust optimization strategies using TRAH, and systematically assess the performance of these methods for both weakly and strongly correlated systems.
+We derive analytic gradients and Hessians of SACIS and SAECIS with respect to orbital rotations and CI coefficients, formulate efficient and robust optimization strategies using TRAH, and systematically assess the performance of these methods for both weakly and strongly correlated systems.
 Through benchmark calculations and detailed analyses of convergence behavior and potential energy surfaces, we aim to clarify the respective roles of orbital relaxation, state averaging, and spin projection in low-cost excited-state methods, and to delineate their regimes of applicability.